 My older daughters shared things about their friends in high school and their classes.
 My daughter Aidan shared what she was learning in her morality class, which led to a good debate and me thinking I should head to confession very soon.
 My son and daughter, who are in middle school, shared their stories.
 Moira talked about the upcoming school play audition, and she went over a few of her lines which are to be said in a British accent.
 Then came the unanimous decision that for the rest of the meal everyone would talk in a British accent.
 My son did a fairly good job with his accent while telling us about the upcoming district championship football game.
 Then the girls suggested that he get the entire team to talk with a British accent just to psyche the other team out.
 They cracked up talking about him going out on the field and asking the guy on the other team who will be blocking him, “How are you doing, you bloody ole chap?”

 My 9-year-old informed us that flowers pass gas, but not to worry because it is the kind doesn’t smell bad.
 And my youngest son shared that today when he saw the class fish poop, it reminded him of the wrinkle on my forehead and made him miss me.
 I am not sure if I should take that as a compliment or not.

 As the children fell over in hysterics, I found myself thinking how precious and priceless these family dinners really are for us.
 I don’t need a study to show me that a family that eats together is brought closer from the talking that takes place.

-Tomorrow night, the middle school district football games begin, followed by volleyball games, and the high school soccer season will soon be kicking into full gear.
 While sit down dinners are not logistically possible every night with so many different schedule of activities, I will continue to do everything I can to make it happen as many times a week as I can.

 Now does anyone know of a magic cream that take could take care of this wrinkle on my forehead that reminds my son of fish poop?